Pork Hill Farm

 We have a great opportunity for someone interested in learning how a small organic farm functions: from seed to transplant, maintaining crops, composting, fertilizing, turning fields, the organic certification process, harvesting, marketing, and developing a local foods business.
 Our work is diversified and shifts with the season in a pleasant way.
 The work we accomplish together in the early part of the year is strikingly different from midsummer and autumn.

 When apprentices arrive at the farm in April or May, our greenhouse will be full of seedlings and we’ll be hustling to get those plants in the ground.
-Our major tasks are prepping fields with compost and soil amendments, and planting.
+Our major tasks are prepping fields with compost and soil amendments, and planting, but there will also be greenhouse work taking care of seedlings.
 We’ll set up irrigation, build raised beds and install black plastic to reduce weeding.
 We’ll set up temporary electric fencing.

 Come summertime, we’ll need to control weeds and grassed areas by mowing and hand weeding.
 We’ll maintain perimeters and fence lines by mowing.
 Our work will be harvesting, planting, weeding and maintenance of crops in the ground and enjoying the bountiful harvests.